 Brenda loves to bring nature, a child’s perspective, her military spouse experience, and her Latina cultural influences to her colorful designs and illustrations.
 She is currently illustrating the Fly With Mytai picture book series by Teri Weber.

-Meagan Frank is Elva Resa’s retreat and event director, videographer, and behind-the-scenes storyteller.
+Meagan Frank is Elva Resa’s event and retreat director, videographer, and behind-the-scenes storyteller.
 As senior writer (2011-2019), Meagan cofounded our magazine, Books Make a Difference, and managed our social media and communications.

 Meagan owns WoodWind Park, a retreat and event venue nestled in the woods east of Wheeler, Wisconsin.
 Meagan and her husband, Pudge, split their time between the Park and the Colorado Renaissance Festival.